-- Controlled records are records that may only be released to certain individuals such as social workers and health care providers and may not be disclosed to the individual to whom they pertain.
-They include: - o Medical, psychiatric, or psychological data - Information detrimental to the subject's mental health or to the safety of any individual - Protected records are non-personal data that may only be released to the person who submitted the information.
-They include: - Trade secrets - Closed meeting minutes - o Records that would jeopardize the life or safety of an individual - o Records that would jeopardize the security of a correctional facility - A candidate's residential or mailing address, if the candidate provides another address where the candidate may be contacted
+- Controlled records are records that may only be released to certain individuals, such as social workers and health care providers, and may not be disclosed to the individual to whom they pertain.
+They include: - o Medical, psychiatric, or psychological data - Information detrimental to the subject's mental health or to the safety of any individual - Information were it released would constitute a violation of professional practice or medical ethics - Protected records are non-personal data that may only be released to the person who submitted the information.
+See Utah Code 63G-2-305 for a comprehensive, 84 item list.
+Some protected records include: - Trade secrets - Closed meeting minutes - o Records that would jeopardize the life or safety of an individual - o Records that would jeopardize the security of a correctional facility - A candidate's residential or mailing address, if the candidate provides another address where the candidate may be contacted